OpenWebAdvocacy/website/src/pages/walled-gardens.md

 This is covered in more detail in [this section](#apple's-incentives).

-Apple is incentivized to use security and privacy as roadblocks to competition including to block Third Party Browsers, Web Apps and their capabilities.
+Apple is incentivized to use security and privacy as roadblocks to competition including to block Third-Party Browsers, Web Apps and their capabilities.
 These roadblocks could be spurious and either offer no or exceptionally limited privacy or security benefits to users while depriving them of useful functionality.

 When there are privacy or security issues, there could also be mitigations that would allow use of the feature while minimizing any privacy or security issues.
 Unfortunately due to the highly technical nature of the platform it is possible to present convincing but spurious arguments as a shield to protect against competition, especially if you have a high budget to spend on lobbying. ​​There is a joke doing the rounds of the developer community that Apple has more lobbyists working to prevent competition for the iOS App Store than they have developers working on Safari/Webkit.